River-Mochi/CityServicesRedux/README.md

 ### Building configuration
 - The configuration is kept in the `Config.xml` file that comes together with the mod.
-- The file is loaded when the game is started, so for new params to take effect you need to restart the game.
+- The file is loaded when the game starts or when you click “APPLY new configuration now” in options.
-- Note for the future.
-Please note that new mod versions will overwrite the Config.xml file so if you did any customizations and want to keep them - make a backup before update and then reapply to the updated version.
+- For existing buildings, you need to rebuild them to see new values.
+- New mod versions should not overwrite your custom Config.xml in ModsData/RealCity.
+- If you want a clean starting point again, use the "Restore new Config.xml" button in options.

 ### Customizing the parameters
 - As for now the mod allows to change any parameter that is stored as either an integer number (so Enums too) or a float number.
 This covers like 90% of params :)